SolaceDev/solace-dev-codelabs/markdown/design-document-discover-develop-event-driven-apis/design-document-discover-develop-event-driven-apis.md

 Lets enhance the documentation of the _ProcessPayment_ Application and put our Documentation Best Practices to work!

 1. Click into the _Designer_ component of the Event Portal
-1. Double Click on the _NYC Modern Taxi Co - Back Office_ Application Domain
+1. Double-click on the _NYC Modern Taxi Co - Back Office_ Application Domain
-1. Double Click on the _ProcessPayment_ Application in the graph
+1. Double-click on the _ProcessPayment_ Application in the graph
    1. Click on the _Edit_ button <Top Right>
    2. Copy and Paste the following into the _Description_ field: